The Rhyacophila - free swimming larva of a green sedge

 Friday, 4 September 2015 | Simon

-The Rhyacophila is the free swimming larva of a green sedge and is best fished close to the riverbed.
+An important nymh for fly fishermen the Rhyacophila is the free swimming larva of a green sedge and is best fished close to the riverbed.
 Large, usually green, and always plump, and they don't build cases or nets.
 They roam freely about the fast water and they often drift loose, where they are a good food for trout.
 Many of these larvae have no gills at all and rely on absorbing oxygen from the water through their skin.
 Only cold water and fast flows can meet these needs, so Rhyacophila caddis flies love the same habitat as trout.
 The larvae may rappel between the rocks on a line of brown silk they secrete.
-This can be imitated by colouring the last foot or so of one's leader with a brown marker.
+This can be imitated by colouring the last foot or so of one's leader with a brown marker pen.
 Fly tying a deadly Ryhacophila imitation is simple with Semperfli's Straggle String

 Gary LaFontaine wrote some good tips in his book Caddis Flies about fishing appropriate flies for the water you're covering: “A good imitation of a Rhyacophila larva is going to catch a lot of trout in swift, bouncing stretches of stream.
 The same fly is going to do poorly in slow areas of the same stream.
 A fly fisherman can avoid wasting time in the wrong sections of a stream by working leap-frog fashion instead of in a straight line.
 If he is using an imitation of a fast-water insect he should fish only the swift, broken currents, skipping past the slower current areas.
 Likewise, if he is using an imitation of a slow-water insect he should only cover the quieter pools and flats.”
 This is an idea fly in late autumn and in early spring as the Grayling are into the faster riffles where Rhyacophila are prolific.